 Aspiring to create a learning environment in which people of all identities are encouraged to contribute their perspectives to academic discourse, this course (and the Gender Studies Program in general) enforces language, which is gender-inclusive, non-sexist, non-racist and culturally sensitive.
 That means using words that affirm and respect how people describe, express, and experience their gender, sexuality, ethnicity, culture, religion and other aspects of their identity.
 It’s important to think through the implications of our arguments and formulations, especially in this class, which is discussion-only.
 All of us are responsible for maintaining an environment that is respectful toward others.

-Mandatory Readings: All texts are available for downloading in SIS.
+Mandatory Readings: All texts are available for downloading in SIS and MST.

 Should you not be able to attend a course session, please let me know via email NO LATER than THURSDAY 2 p.m., i.e. the day preceding our Friday session.

 -All instruction will be conducted in person.
 MS Teams will serve as a tool for online instruction ONLY should we need to self-quarantine due to covid 19-related restrictions.

 -All reading materials are uploaded in the respective files in the SIS.

 -All submissions (only in word document format, please) must be uploaded through the MST Assignment features.

 -All course-related communication should be conducted via MST chat, or by contacting me via email at firstname.lastname@example.org.

 SESSION TOPICS AND DATES

 SESSION 1, October 6, 12.30-15.25 p.m., room 2.42